restfulhead/azure-functions-nodejs-openapi-validator/packages/ajv-openapi-request-response-validator/README.md

 * The default config sets AJV's `removeAdditional` to `false`, otherwise `allOf` validation may cause unexpected results
 * The default config sets AJV's `coerceTypes` to `false`, otherwise `anyof` validation may cause unexpected results
   * Query params are usually string values on the other hand, so this library coerces those by default prior to validation
 * This library does not validate the Open API specification itself.
-I suggest you use another tool for this for now.
+This might be added in future.

 To check out what is supported, take a look at the [test fixtures](./test/fixtures/)